newrelic/newrelic-telemetry-sdk-node/README.md

     $ npm install @newrelic/telemetry-sdk

-Once installed, you can get started with a simple program that will send an individual metric to New Relic.
+Once installed, you can get started with a simple program that will create a metric, record one occurrence of that metric, and then send it on to New Relic.

     //...